YOUR Cart 0

 Shipping, taxes, and discount codes are calculated at checkout

 There’s something magical that happens when science and nature fall into rhythm when time, temperature, and intention work together to transform something ordinary into something transcendent.
-It’s the invisible choreography behind the world’s most beloved flavors like kombucha, kefir, and wine.
-And now, that same ancient process is reimagining the world of coffee, creating cups alive with dimension, aroma, and soul.
+It’s the invisible choreography behind kombucha, kefir, and wine.
+And now, that same process is reimagining the world of coffee.

 When the freshly picked cherries are sealed in a tank with the outer fruit intact and combined with other fresh fruits such as pineapples, natural yeasts and bacteria (the same kind that make wine bubble) start to feed on the fruit’s sugars.
 This carefully controlled process breaks down the fruit to releasing aromatic compounds that alter the coffee’s chemistry and character.
 Fermentation can also be done after the beans are processed and the cherries are separated from the beans.

-The process can last anywhere from 12 hours to several days to create bright, fruit-forward cups with silky balance.
+The process can last from hours to several days to create bright, fruit-forward cups with silky balance.
 When done right, fermentation elevates what nature has already created.
-It brings out the natural sweetness, lowers acidity, smooths bitterness, and builds a layered flavor that feels both familiar and new.
+It brings out the natural sweetness, lowers acidity, smooths bitterness, and builds a layered flavor profile.

 What Does Fermented Coffee Taste Like?